mdg-iitr-learning/assignments-b21/lecture_notes/lec-2/README.md

     ![bias](./bias.png) <br><br>
     - It also provides a view called `Guideline` using which you can have an imaginary line (which is not a view) anywhere on the screen and position views according to it.
 You can position this guideline by providing it either a fixed value or a percentage value (w.r.t. the screen).

+- **Coordinator Layout**
+    - CoordinatorLayout is a super-powered FrameLayout.
+    - CoordinatorLayout is intended for two primary use cases:
+       - As a top-level application decor or chrome layout
+       - As a container for a specific interaction with one or more child views
+    - By specifying Behaviors for child views of a CoordinatorLayout you can provide many different interactions within a single parent and those views can also interact with one another.
+View classes can specify a default behavior when used as a child of a CoordinatorLayout using the DefaultBehavior annotation.

 ## What is an Adapter and AdapterView?

+- Whenever Data is dynamic and is determined at runtime, we have to use an AdapterView like ListView, GridView, Spinner etc. to load views.
+- An Adapter object acts as a bridge between an AdapterView and the underlying data for that view.
+- The Adapter provides access to the data items.
+- The Adapter is also responsible for making a View for each item in the data set.

 ## What is a ViewHolder?

+## What is a List View?
+- A list view is an adapter view that does not know the details, such as type and contents, of the views it contains.
+Instead list view requests views on demand from a ListAdapter as needed, such as to display new views as the user scrolls up or down.
+- ListView attempts to reuse view objects in order to improve performance and avoid a lag in response to user scrolls.
+To take advantage of this feature, check if the convertView provided to getView(...) is null before creating or inflating a new view object.(But this is not a default feature of List View We have to implement it)

+## What is a Recycler View?
+- A flexible view for providing a limited window into a large data set.
+- List View creates the view objects of all elements but Recycler View recycles those view objects which are not present at the screen.
+- To implement Recycler View we have to make classes which extends RecyclerView.Adapter<ViewHolder> and RecyclerView.ViewHolder and then call RecyclerView.setAdapter(Your Adapter).
+- View Holder class will manage all the tasks related to instantiation of view objects and adapter will act as a bridge between Recycler View and View Holder.

+## List View vs Recycler View
+- **Reuses cells while scrolling up/down** - this is possible with implementing View Holder in the listView adapter, but it was an optional thing, while in the RecycleView it's the default way of writing adapter.
+- **Decouples list from its container** - so you can put list items easily at run time in the different containers (linearLayout, gridLayout) with setting LayoutManager.
+- **Animates common list actions** - Animations are decoupled and delegated to ItemAnimator.